onzfonz/comp227/src/content/8/en/part8c.md

 export default diaryEntries;
 ```

-Note that since `toNewDiaryEntry` returns an object of type `NewDiaryEntry`,
+Notice that since `toNewDiaryEntry` returns an object of type `NewDiaryEntry`,
 we need to assert it to be `DiaryEntry` with the [as](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) operator.

 Enums are typically used when there is a set of predetermined values that are not expected to change in the future.